babaisflag/ctf/[210723-27] ImaginaryCTF 2021/Roos World/README.md

 - Third Part: `("return eval")()`
 - Last Part: `func()`, which returns the string `"console.log(atob(\&quot;aWN0ZnsxbnNwM2N0MHJfcjAwX2cwZXNfdGgwbmt9\&quot;));"`

 `[]["flat"]["constructor"]` returns a function prototype, so the first three parts combined is a call to a function that returns `eval`. `eval` is a [global function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) that executes the javascript code given as a string.
-This code as a whole, therefore, calls a function that returns `eval` - a global function - that takes in the return value from another function, which returns `"console.log(atob(\&quot;aWN0ZnsxbnNwM2N0MHJfcjAwX2cwZXNfdGgwbmt9\&quot;));"`.
-This, given to `eval`, executes the command as is, decoding the base64-encoded string and prints out to the console.
+This code as a whole, therefore, calls a function that returns `eval`, which takes in the return value from another function that returns `"console.log(atob(\&quot;aWN0ZnsxbnNwM2N0MHJfcjAwX2cwZXNfdGgwbmt9\&quot;));"`.
+This, given to `eval`, executes the command as is, decoding the base64-encoded string and printing the result out to the console.

 ## Afterthought